Life in a Buddhist temple

-> - According to the Buddhist philosophy shaving one’s head implies the detachment from material things.
+- According to the Buddhist philosophy shaving one’s head implies the detachment from material things.
 When they renounce they make a vow to commit themselves not to depend on materialism.
-Buying the latest mobile phone or driving the luxuriest of cars doesn’t make you any happier.
+Buying the latest mobile phone or driving the most luxurious of cars doesn’t make you any happier.

-- On the contrary, living a fullfilled and simple life with no attachments is more satisfactory.
+- On the contrary, living a fulfilled and simple life with no attachments is more satisfactory.
 Every material thing can be replaced while happiness can’t.
 That’s the philosophy beyond materialism.

 Happiness is something you build from the inside and can’t be bought.